pdemauro1-hash/panda_trefoil_trajectory/README.md

 ## How to run

-Be sure to have installed ROS 1, MoveIt, and Gazebo.
+Be sure to have installed ROS 1, MoveIt, RViz, Gazebo and [franka libraries fro Ros](https://frankarobotics.github.io/docs/franka_ros.html).
 Then, follow the steps to create and build a catkin workspace by following the instructions that can be found on the [ROS tutorials](https://wiki.ros.org/ROS/Tutorials) webpage.
 Download this package and move its folder into the src folder of the catkin workspace.

 ------------